Updated May 19, 2023

 An Oracle MD5 function is a hash function which is used to access data integrity.
 MD5 stands for Message Digest Algorithm 5.
-MD5 is a cryptographic hash function which is commonly used to calculate checksum of enter value and generating a 128 bit (16 Byte) hash value.
+MD5 is a cryptographic hash function which is commonly used to calculate the checksum of enter value and generate a 128-bit (16 Byte) hash value.

 Points of Concentration:

 - MD5 algorithm was developed in 1991 by cryptographer Ronald Rivest in 1991.

 - MD5 function uses Message Digest Algorithm 5.

 - MD5 function is commonly used in Cryptographic Hash Functions.

 - MD5 function generates a 128-bit (16 Byte) Hash value.

 - MD5 function returns 32 characters of Hexadecimal digits.

 - MD5 function reduces cache memory usage at run time.